aky3dze/LITA-Projects/Sales Performance Analysis for a Retail Store/README.md

 - Power BI - For data visualization and dashboard creation
 	- The following PowerBi features were incorporated:
    	 1. Measures
-   	 2. DAX functions (CALCULATE, SUM, DIVIDE, etc)
+   	 2. DAX functions (e.g. `CALCULATE`, `SUM`, `DIVIDE`)

 - Github - To showcase this project as part of a portfolio

 ## Data Cleaning and Preparation
 - Data loading and inspection: The raw data was initially loaded in Excel, and checked for missing values, duplicates and consistency in data format.
 - Data cleaning and formatting: This involved removing duplicates.
-- Calculation of subscription duration (in days) using the Excel formula `= Quantity*UnitPrice`
+- Calculation of Sales using the Excel formula `= Quantity*UnitPrice`
-- Loading data into SQL server and Power BI; data types were reviewed accordingly.
+- Loading cleaned data into SQL server and Power BI for further analysis; data types were reviewed accordingly.

 ## Exploratory Data Analysis
-Exploratory Data Analysis (EDA) was conducted using SQL to uncover key sales insights, such as identifying top products, analyzing sales by region, and identifying monthly trends.
+Exploratory Data Analysis (EDA) was conducted using SQL Server to uncover key sales insights, such as top products, regional sales distribution, and monthly and daily sales trends.

 ### SQL Queries Used in Analysis:
 ````sql